Christmas dinner is an essential meal for most American families. Many families spend hours preparing their Christmas day meals.

 As you can see from this list, the variety of meats varies in America; families will have different traditions.

-Some families do not want turkey on Christmas, so they prefer to have other meat such as a prime rib, roast beef, steak, or chicken.
+Some families do not want turkey on Christmas, so they prefer other meat such as a prime rib, roast beef, steak, or chicken.
 Others want something more like a lasagna.

 Popular Side Dishes For Christmas Dinner